-The eligibility for the Free and Reduced-Price Meal program can be determined for a student using.
-The results of the Family Income Survey and then are reported to CEDARS Student Attributes and Programs File (I).
+The results of the Family Income Survey are reported to CEDARS Student Attributes and Programs File (I).
 This will ensure that free and reduced lunch rates are more accurately reflected in various determinations and reports including Report Card and accountability measures.

-Students identified as eligible for with income levels comparable to the Free and Reduced-Price Meal Program by the Family Income Survey will then be reported to CEDARS Attributes and Programs File (I), with valid value 19 - Free/Reduced Meals Participation/Eligibility in Element I06-Attribute or Program Code and valid value 25 - Survey: income level comparable to free or reduced price meal eligibility in Element I10 - Qualification Code.
+Students identified with income levels comparable to the Free and Reduced-Price Meal Program by the Family Income Survey will then be reported to CEDARS Attributes and Programs File (I), with valid value 19 - Free/Reduced Meals Participation/Eligibility in Element I06-Attribute or Program Code and valid value 25 - Survey: income level comparable to free or reduced price meal eligibility in Element I10 - Qualification Code.
 A complete list of the Free and Reduced-Price Meal program valid values are listed in CEDARS Appendix X.